Struct rustc_data_structures::bitvec::BitMatrix

 fn intersection(&self, a: usize, b: usize) -> Vec<usize>

-)Returns those indices that are reachable from both a
+rustc_private)Returns those indices that are reachable from both a and

 elements (somewhat independent from the actual size of the